SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_text.md

 ```python
 compare_labels(samples: numpy.ndarray) -> numpy.ndarray
 ```

-Compute the agreement between a classifier prediction on an instance to be explained

-and the prediction on a set of samples which have a subset of features fixed to a given value (aka compute the precision of anchors).

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |